 “You have the best ideas, Klev!”
 Lom smiled as he followed him back to the tent flap.

 When they reached the barrier, a light blinded them.
 Klev removed the knife from his hip and assumed a fighting stance.
-Lom stood casually behind him, his hand holding his own blade.
+Lom stood casually behind him, holding his own blade.

 “We don’t want to harm you,” a female voice said.
 “Please put your weapons down.”